 Some records (Columbias and Edison Diamond Discs, for instance) are laminated

-over a core that will quickly swell if it gets wet.
-This causes peeling in
+over a core that will swell if it gets wet.
+This causes peeling in the form of

-the form of lamination cracks and edge separations.
-Additionally, certain labels can
+lamination cracks and edge separations.
+Additionally, certain labels can be

 Wax cylinders may be cleaned with a soft damp cloth, but don’t attempt to remove mold or mildew.
 These growths eat into the surface of the cylinder itself, and are impossible to remove without also removing the grooves.
 Mold growth can only be retarded or arrested, not removed.
 (There is some evidence to suggest that what we refer to as ‘mold’ on a cylinder isn't actually mold at all, but a long-term chemical reaction within the wax.
 Either way, care and prevention are the same.)